Die Wacht am Rhein: Origin

-Repeated French efforts to annex the Left Bank of the Rhine began with the devastating wars of King Louis XIV.
-French forces carried out massive scorched earth campaigns in the German south-west.
-This policy was fully implemented during the Napoleonic Wars with the creation of the Confederation of the Rhine in 1806–1813.
+Repeated French efforts to annex the Left Bank of the Rhine began with the devastating Nine Years' War.
+French forces occupied the Rhineland, pillaging much of Alsace and the Palatinate.
+France yet again occupied the Rhineland during the Napoleonic Wars.
 In the two centuries from the Thirty Years' War to the final defeat of Napoleon I, the German inhabitants of lands by the Rhine suffered from repeated French invasions.

-The defeat and exile of Napoleon gave the Germans some respite, but during the Rhine Crisis of 1840, French prime minister Adolphe Thiers advanced the claim that the Upper and Middle Rhine River should serve as his country's "natural eastern border".
-The member states of the German Confederation feared that France was resuming her annexationist designs.
+Then during the Rhine Crisis of 1840, French prime minister Adolphe Thiers advanced the claim that the Upper and Middle Rhine River should serve as his country's "natural eastern border", which sparked a Rhine song movement in Germany.
+Germany feared that France was resuming her annexationist designs.

-Nikolaus Becker responded to these events by writing a poem called "Rheinlied" in which he swore to defend the Rhine.
-The Swabian merchant Max Schneckenburger, inspired by the German praise and French opposition this received, then wrote the poem "Die Wacht am Rhein".
+The Swabian merchant Max Schneckenburger, inspired by Nikolaus Becker's successful song "Der Deutsche Rhein", then wrote the poem "Rheinwache", which was later renamed to "Die Wacht am Rhein".

 In the poem, with five original stanzas, a "thunderous call" is made for all Germans to rush and defend the German Rhine, to ensure that "no enemy sets his foot on the shore of the Rhine" (4th stanza).
 Two stanzas with a more specific text were added by others later.
 Unlike the older "Heil dir im Siegerkranz" which praised a monarch, "Die Wacht am Rhein" and other songs written in this period, such as the "Deutschlandlied" (the third verse of which is Germany's current national anthem) and "Was ist des Deutschen Vaterland?"
 (What is the German's Fatherland?) by Ernst Moritz Arndt, called for Germans to unite, to put aside sectionalism, sectarianism, and the rivalries of the various German kingdoms and principalities, to establish a unified German state and defend Germany's territorial integrity.

 Schneckenburger worked in Restoration Switzerland, and his poem was first set to music in Bern by Swiss organist J. Mendel, and performed by tenor Adolph Methfessel for the Prussian ambassador, von Bunsen.
 This first version did not become very popular.
-When Karl Wilhelm, musical director of the city of Krefeld, received the poem in 1854, he produced a musical setting and performed it with his men's chorus on 11 June, the day of the silver anniversary of the marriage of Prinz Wilhelm von Preussen, later German Emperor Wilhelm I. This version gained popularity at later Sängerfest events.
+When Karl Wilhelm, musical director of the city of Krefeld, received the poem in 1854, he produced a musical setting and performed it with his men's chorus on 11 June, the day of the silver anniversary of the marriage of Prinz Wilhelm von Preussen, later German Emperor Wilhelm I. This version gained popularity when sung at Dresden.